Oscar

 You can be prosecuted for human smuggling...and thus potentially spend a long time in jail.

-What kind of shape do firefighters need to be in?I'm not sure.
+How do you decide whether to try and kill a hostage taker?I'm not sure.
 This is something you'll have to contact Customs directly, or an agent who has worked POE's.
 We did not have one in our station's area of responsibility so I never worked in one.

 I'm not entirely sure what you're referring to.
 However, a person illegally in the U.S. will forfeit any legal application process, as they have violated the law.
 You may not enter the U.S. legally until you have all papers (visa, permanent resident etc.) finalized.